Frequently Asked Questions: 2017 Best Graduate Schools Rankings

 In a very few instances, schools or programs may be excluded, usually because of restricted access, because a program is too young to permit gathering of all the data needed to compute indicators based on multiyear data, or because a program is not fully accredited by the appropriate accrediting agency.

 For the fields of engineering and education, we use the "Survey of Earned Doctorates" and other resources to develop our lists of schools.
-The list of engineering schools is similar but not necessarily identical to the list of engineering schools having programs accredited by ABET.
+The list of engineering schools is similar but not necessarily identical to the list of engineering schools with programs accredited by ABET.
 In engineering, we survey schools that offer a doctoral degree in engineering; in education, we survey schools that offer a doctoral degree in education.

 The following list contains the total number of schools or programs that we surveyed in each discipline: